 Bottom Line on Ketamine Therapy vs. Psilocybin therapy

 As interest in psychedelic therapy grows, ketamine- and psilocybin-assisted psychotherapy are leading the way.
 Research has demonstrated that both may be effective at relieving difficult to treat mental health symptoms.
 That said, there are key differences in medicine legality, function, and experience that affect outcomes and accessibility.
-To learn more about which is right for you, we recommend that you consult a trained psychedelic provider.
+As interest in psychedelic research grows, both ketamine and psilocybin are important areas of study.

 Ketamine & Psilocybin At a Glance